 Human Appeal Australia Community Care Limited

-Multilingual volunteers will conduct social support video and phone calls with isolated Muslim seniors throughout Sydney.
-The H.O.P.E project will guide, engage and connect Muslim seniors who have access to online technology with other seniors or volunteers.
-The Walk-While-We-Talk initiative will be offered to seniors with limited online access or capability.
+Multilingual volunteers conducted social support video and phone calls with isolated Muslim seniors throughout Sydney.
+The H.O.P.E project guided, engaged and connected Muslim seniors who had access to online technology with other seniors or volunteers.
+The Walk-While-We-Talk initiative was offered to seniors with limited online access or capability.

 For more information, please contact firstname.lastname@example.org

 The Inner West Council delivered a suite of online programs for seniors, designed to create social connection, improve wellbeing, and target loneliness and mental health during sustained isolation.
 The project featured an eight-week Oral History Wellbeing Program, Keeping Connected Phone Link service, and online creative activities facilitated by mental health professionals, art therapists and group facilitators.